xoorath/xo.codes/site/about/xo.md

 **What if I make a mistake and accidentally use your deadname or incorrect pronouns?
 Will you be angry?**

 > No, of course not.
-Even I've used my deadname before by accident as
+Even I've used my deadname before by accident
-> (embarrassing as that is).
+> (as embarrassing as that is).
 Change can be difficult to adapt to.
 What I'm
 > asking you to do is make a respectful good faith attempt to treat me with
-> respect, use my name (xo) and my preferred pronouns (she/her).
+> respect, use my&nbsp;name&nbsp;(xo) and my preferred&nbsp;pronouns&nbsp;(she/her).

 **I still don't get the whole they/them thing.**